vincentrunge/vincentrunge.github.io/About.md

 |Lasso regularization |Computational geometry | Univalent polynomials |Numerical analysis |
 |Logistic regression |Convex optimization |Control theory |PDE of fluid dynamics |

 In particular, problems involving *optimization* are among my favorites.
-They are close to application and usefull in many branches of mathematics: Statistics, numerical analysis, control theory, mathematical physics...
+They are close to application and the guidline principle of my research.

 ## Colleagues